augcos/DAppSupplyChain/README.md

 compile
 migrate --reset
 ```
-Then, run the frontend from the terminal using the command:
+Then, run the frontend from the terminal to interact with the contract using the command:
 ```
 npm run dev
 ```